 When I examined my depression, I saw that my feelings of self worth were still highly dependent on whether or not I was acceptable to this woman.
 I had yet to detach from her.
 I had yet to fully depend on something that should be rock solid in a man — an internally generated, unshakable and irrevocable sense of self worth.

 I was not yet seeing myself as I am, a man who will naturally attract some people but not others.
 Those I attract come near.
 They will call.
 They will show interest.
 Those I don’t attract will not come near, and there is no amount of pleading, manipulative behavior, or sophomoric game playing that will change that.
-You can’t push a rope, or as Bonnie Raitt sings so beautifully, “I can’t make you love me if you won’t.”
+You can’t push a rope, or as Bonnie Raitt sings so beautifully, “I can’t make you love me…if you won’t.”

 When a man is walking in his integrity and in the fullness of his authentic self, and people move away, then his best option is to shrug and move on.
 Then he is accepting what is and what he cannot change, while at the same time, desiring something (or someone) better suited for him.
 His choice to walk away makes space for that.
 As the wise Zen teacher said: You are perfect as you are, but you can always be better.

 Even if you are a genuine asshole, at least own it and don’t try to paper over your character flaws with the nauseous, pathetically unattractive veneer of niceness.
 That just drives people away further.
 You can’t make people like you, nor should you try to.
 I know that in my head.
 That’s knowledge.